mattwalker75/aws-cli-helper/README.md

 ```
 make install
 ```
+All compiled programs will be located in the `bin` directory.

 There are a number of other options you can select from.
 Run the following command to view those options: